A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

-Our next step is then to construct such a semiclassical wormhole geometry.
+Our next step is then to construct such a semi-classical wormhole geometry.
 The leading wormhole geometry that connects between these two asymptotic boundaries is the double-trumpet geometry (the second line in \eqref{eq:in-out-2}).
-On such geometries, there exists non-vanishing bulk propagators connecting $\varphi$ to $\varphi^*$ on the two sides.\footnote{ Such a quantity has recently been considered by Stanford \cite{Stanford:2020wkf} and is further reviewed in appendix \ref{app:one and two point function} using the exact quantization method of JT gravity. } In JT gravity, such a configuration can be evaluated directly by cutting the double trumpet along the geodescis connecting $\phi$ and $\phi^*$, along which the particle propagate semi-classically when their masses is sufficiently large (see figure \ref{fig:decomp-wormhole}).
+On such geometries, there exist non-vanishing bulk propagators connecting $\varphi$ to $\varphi^*$ on the two sides.\footnote{ Such a quantity has recently been considered by Stanford \cite{Stanford:2020wkf} and is further reviewed in appendix \ref{app:one and two-point function} using the exact quantization method of JT gravity. } In JT gravity, such a configuration can be evaluated directly by cutting the double trumpet along the geodescis connecting $\phi$ and $\phi^*$, along which the particle propagate semi-classically when their masses $m$ is sufficiently large (see figure \ref{fig:decomp-wormhole}).
 Denoting the geodesic distance along the two geodesics as $\ell_{1,2}$, the propagator can be approximated as $e^{-m\ell_{1,2}}$.
-The gravitational path integral on the rectangular region with two asymptotic boundaries $\beta_{L,R}$ and two geodesic lengths $\ell_{1,2}$ is then given by \cite{Mertens:2017mtv, Kitaev:2018wpr, Yang:2018gdb, Blommaert:2018oro, Iliesiu:2019xuh,Saad:2019pqd,Stanford:2020wkf}: \be \langle \ell_1|e^{-\beta_L H_L-\beta_R H_R}|\ell_2\rangle=\int dE \rho(E) e^{-(\beta_L+\beta_R)E}\langle \ell_1|E\rangle\langle E|\ell_2\rangle\,, \ee where $\rho(E)={1\over 2\pi^2}\sinh(2\pi\sqrt{2E})$ is the density of states and $\langle \ell|E\rangle=4K_{2i\sqrt{2E}}(4 e^{-\ell/2})$ \cite{Kitaev:2018wpr, Yang:2018gdb}.
-We will come back to this later, but, for the moment, let's assume the matter partition function can be ignored.
+The gravitational path integral on the rectangular region with two asymptotic boundaries with length $\beta_{L,R}$ and two geodesic lengths $\ell_{1,2}$ is then given by \cite{Mertens:2017mtv, Kitaev:2018wpr, Yang:2018gdb, Blommaert:2018oro, Iliesiu:2019xuh,Saad:2019pqd,Stanford:2020wkf}: \be \langle \ell_1|e^{-\beta_L H_L-\beta_R H_R}|\ell_2\rangle=\int \mathrm{d}E \rho(E) e^{-(\beta_L+\beta_R)E}\langle \ell_1|E\rangle\langle E|\ell_2\rangle\,, \ee where $\rho(E)={1\over 2\pi^2}\sinh(2\pi\sqrt{2E})$ is the density of states and $\langle \ell|E\rangle=4K_{2i\sqrt{2E}}(4 e^{-\ell/2})$ is the Wheeler-DeWitt wavefunction in the energy basis \cite{Kitaev:2018wpr, Yang:2018gdb}.
+For the moment, we will focus on the partition function with matter field ignored, which we will revisit later.
 Then the whole path integral can be obtained by gluing these two rectangular regions with the propagator: \be